Set the Scene

 Treat ’em to Pecan Tarts

-For a little sweetness on Derby Day, serve vanilla-kissed pecan tarts for dessert.
-(For bonus points, top each nutty morsel with a spoonful of homemade bourbon whipped cream.)
-If you prefer a full-size cake, bake up this bourbon Bundt fit for the Kentucky Derby.
+For a little sweetness on Derby Day, serve vanilla-kissed pecan tarts.
+For bonus points, top each nutty morsel with a spoonful of homemade bourbon whipped cream.
+If you prefer a full-size cake, bake up this authentic Kentucky bourbon Bundt for the event.

 Pick a Winner

-Every party needs an activity.
-Have attendees pick from a bowler hat or fedora a numbered piece of paper randomly assigned to a racehorse.
-Whoever selects the winning horse’s number wins a prize at the party’s end.
-Any of these irresistible edible party favors will do, or let the champ take home the hat used for the drawing.
+Every Kentucky Derby party needs an activity.
+Randomly assign numbers to each racehorse, then write the numbers on pieces of paper.
+Have attendees pick one from a bowler hat or fedora.
+Whoever selects the winning horse’s number wins a prize at the end of the party.
+Any of these irresistible edible party favors will do, or you could even let the champ take home the hat used for the drawing.